by

 reader, Phil Sheard of New Zealand for this tip.

-in my Eddy Merckx’s rear wheel that would subside midway through rides.
+noise in my Eddy Merckx’s rear wheel that would subside midway through

-inside of the rim: sometimes metal shavings, rust from the spoke
+from inside of the rim: sometimes metal shavings, rust from

 Using an auto